mtobesyajerry-sudo/law-firms1/BRELA_MULTI_USER_REGISTRATION_GUIDE.md

 1. User visits the registration page
 2. Enters the **same BRELA number** as the first user
 3. System detects existing approved registration with this BRELA number
-4. System **automatically pre-fills** firm information:
+4. System displays a clear message:
-   - Law firm name (read-only)
+   - "Existing Firm Found: [Firm Name]"
+   - "You will be added to this firm (X/3 users)"
+   - "Firm information is already on file.
+You only need to enter your personal details below."
+5. System **completely hides** the following sections:
-   - Firm email (read-only)
+   - Law Firm Information (name, email)
-   - TLS registration number (read-only)
+   - Contact Person (name, designation, mobile)
-5. User only needs to enter their personal details:
+6. User only sees and needs to enter:
    - Full name
    - Email address
-   - Position in firm
-   - Mobile number
+   - Password
+   - Sector confirmation checkbox
+   - Terms and consent checkboxes

 ### Key Database Logic